-• Collision Detection igsquare
+- Collision Detection

-- Teacher Overview - Student Overview
+- Teacher Overview

+- Student Overview

 The code in this level is overwhelming.
-The point is not that students understand every line, View on Code Studio but that they see that it's possible to check whether sprites are touching just by using their positions.
-They should understand that the isTouching block used in the next level automatically runs the complicated code that they see here, but that it's hidden inside the block to make programming easier.
+The point is not that students understand every line, but that View on Code they see that it's possible to check whether sprites are touching just by using their positions.
+They Studio should understand that the isTouching block used in the next level automatically runs the complicated code that they see here, but that it's hidden inside the block to make programming easier.